guillaumematton/pouler-3D/README.md

 - [ ] Destructible environment: Elements of the decor that can be destroyed or modified.
 - [ ] More complex shapes: display and manage shapes other than squares.
 - [ ] Have a map editor.

+## Bonus
+- [x] Jukebox : random music player in levels
+- [x] Mod support : ability to overwrite assets and to create other easily